Hari-vm-01/Image-Classification-using-CNN-networks/README.md

 # Image-Classification-using-CNN-networks
 Developed various CNN network models, trained, validated and tested them on CIFAR 10 and CIFAR 100 datasets

+# Documentation
+Apart from this, rest of the Documentation is embedded within the Jupyter Notebook, which mounts itself on your Google drive and continuously saves your changes onto the drive to track progress

+# TensorFlow Installation
 TensorFlow is tested and supported on the following 64-bit systems:

+# PIP check
 Python 3.6–3.9
 Ubuntu 16.04 or later
 Windows 7 or later (with C++ redistributable)